Clean up resources

 • In the left sidebar, select Rules

-• Click on the Rule related to the lab to enter the Rule information page
+• Click on the Rule related to the lab to view its information

 • Type disassociate in the box and select Submit

-• Wait 1-2 minutes to disconnect from that VPC.
+• Wait 1-2 minutes for the disassociation process to complete.

-• In the information page of the Rule, select Delete
+• In the Rule information page, select Delete

 • Type Delete in the empty box and press Submit